Appellate Court Holds That MD Versus DO is Irrelevant in Determining Expert Qualifications

 Next, the appellate court held that if matching credentials in satisfaction of subsection (1)(a) are established, the same question is not reexamined when analyzing subsection (1)(b)(i)'s requirement that the expert must have devoted a majority of his or her time during the year immediately preceding the alleged malpractice to the “active clinical practice of the same health profession and, if that party is a specialist, the active clinical practice of that specialty.”
 The appellate court did not make a determination as to whether a D.O and a M.D. practice the “same health profession,” and instead reasoned that this need only be resolved when a specialty is not implicated under the facts of a particular case.

-If you have any questions regarding the appellate court's ruling in Crego v Edward W. Sparrow Hospital Ass’n et. al., please contact attorney Lauren Studley at (248) 594-2763 or any other members of Plunkett Cooney’s Medical Liability Practice Group.
+If you have any questions regarding the appellate court's ruling in Crego v Edward W. Sparrow Hospital Ass’n et. al., please contact any member of Plunkett Cooney’s Medical Liability Practice Group.